iancerbo/bash-training/README.md

 ## 🧠 In Context for Cerbo

+**Congratulations!** 🎉

-**Congratulations!** Paired with the docker and kubernetes training, you now know enough to be _dangerous_ in the AWS production environment. 😈
+Paired with the docker and kubernetes training, you now know enough to be _dangerous_ in the AWS production environment. 😈

+> With great power comes great responsibility. 🕸️

 ```sh
 export AWS_PROFILE="us-workloads-prod"